• Home

 About TCSB

-Founded in 1976 as the Hammonton Bicentennial Band, the Tri-County Symphonic Band has been based at Camden County College, Blackwood Campus as the Ensemble-in-Residence since 1986.
+Founded in 1976 as the Hammonton Bicentennial Band, the Tri-County Symphonic Band was based at Camden County College, Blackwood Campus as the Ensemble-in-Residence between 1986 and 2022.

 The band, which is mostly comprised of residents of the Burlington/Camden/Gloucester County area, attracts the highest caliber of community and semi-professional musicians.
 The members proudly come together creating an ensemble of unique versatility that entertains audiences throughout South Jersey.

-The band currently rehearses Wednesday nights from 7:30 to 9:30pm at Camden County Technical School on Berlin-Cross Keys Rd. in Sicklerville.
+The band currently rehearses Wednesday nights from 7:30 to 9:30pm at 100 Lees Ave. in Collingswood.

 The Tri-County Symphonic Band is a non-profit corporation and a community organization which warmly welcomes musicians who would like to join the group.
 To contact us about joining or to schedule an event email info@tricobandnj.org